realmar/bk/documentation/BKInstallation.md

 ## 4. Configure BK
   1. Change the **"use lib"** Path in **BKFrontent.pl** and **BKFrontendWebSockets.pl** to the lib directory of the BK folder eg. /opt/BK/**lib**
-  2. Change the Hostname and the Port of the **"ws_path"** and the **"ajax_path"** variables in **"public/javascript/scripts/variables/VariablesDefinition.js"** to the Hostname of the BK Server
+  2. Change the Hostname, Protocol and the Port of the **"ws_path"** and the **"ajax_path"** variables in **"public/javascript/scripts/variables/VariablesDefinition.js"** to the Hostname of the BK Server
-      -  recommeded Ports:
+      -  recommeded Protocols and Ports for non SSL:
-         -  ws_path: 3003
+         -  ws_path: ws ; 3003
-         -  ajax_path: 3000
+         -  ajax_path: http ; 3000
+      -  recommeded Protocols and Ports for SSL:
+         -  ws_path: wss ; 4443
+         -  ajax_path: https ; 443

 NOTE: the ws_path describes the Host and the Port on which the WebSocket Server is, the ajax_path describes the Host and the Port on which the BK Server is, you also have to run those two servers on these Ports then
+NOTE: SSL is only recommeded when using BK in combination with a webserver

 ## 5. Set up Database
   1.  mkdir database && cd database
   2.  ./CreateDatabase.sh

 ## 6. Set up Log Directory
-  1.  mkdir log && cd log
+  1.  mkdir log{s,} && cd log
   2.  touch {message,error}\_log

 ### Apache2